andyzg/blog.andyzhang.net/published/_posts/2018-07-18-The-Making-of-the-Class-Profile.md

 ## Working with anonymous data
 Processing the data became fairly tricky because the survey data was on Patrick Lam’s computer.
 This was an important constraint because many students expressed concerns on their personal data and didn’t want it to be seen by any students including myself.
 As a result, Christopher Luc and I came up with a system to process the data anonymously.

 Before programmatically processing the data, the data needed to be formatted consistently.
-For example, company names needed to be standardized (ex: Snap, Snapchat, Snap Inc becomes Snap).
+For example, company names needed to be normalized (ex: Snap, Snapchat, Snap Inc becomes Snap).

 To view a column without being able to infer which row it belonged to, the system shuffles each column independently from each other.
 Once each column is shuffled, it creates a local file storing the shuffled column as well as the original row indices.
 These indexes are a key piece to rebuilding the original data.